mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 </table>

 ## Additional application labels
-You can use following labels to configure additional application settings.
+You can use the following labels to configure additional application settings.

 <table>
   <colgroup>